 I've played with this service for a while now after I received an invitation to the alpha.
 Yes, it's alpha, not even beta.
 Keeping that in mind Keybase works pretty flawlessly already.

 But what is it all about?
-Folks probably have some sort of idea about digital encryption of messages — at least after the famous Snowden leaks and the outcry of NSA eavesdropping your communication.
-The solution is simple: encrypt all your messages with Pretty Good Privacy (PGP).
+Folks probably have some sort of idea about digital encryption of messages, at least after the famous Snowden leaks and the outcry of NSA eavesdropping your communication.
+The solution is easy: encrypt all your messages with Pretty Good Privacy (PGP).
 If you are not familiar with PGP, please take a look at the linked article before reading on.

 You read it?
 Good, let's continue, shall we?

 That's where Keybase comes to rescue.
 Instead of hassling with command-line tools you push an existing or generate a new keypair consisting of a private and a public key.
 Then you verify yourself via social media profiles which are now limited to some of the most popular (Twitter, GitHub, Reddit etc.).
 You can also specify the ownership of your domain.
 In my profile I have verified this site by pushing a text file to this server.

 The catch with these social profiles is that your friend can now identify that it is really you there.
 You might follow each other on Twitter or collaborate in a repository on GitHub or have a heated discussion about the meaning of Caturday on Reddit (who wouldn't).
 You know each other and that is good.

 Next you want to send your friend an encrypted message.
 First you should track them, then visit their profile and hit Encrypt.
 Type your message and out comes a regular PGP encrypted jumbo optionally signed with your key for extra proof.
 Then you fire up your trusty email or IM client, paste the encrypted message and send it away.
 Your friend now needs to log in to their Keybase account and select Decrypt.
 In goes encrypted message and out comes plain readable text.